bkrabach/recipe-executor/recipes/recipe_executor/components/llm_utils/llm/llm_spec.md

 ## Implementation Considerations

-- Use a clear provider:model_name identifier format
+- Use a clear provider/model_name identifier format
 - Do not need to pass api keys directly to model classes (do need to provide to AzureProvider)
 - Use PydanticAI's provider-specific model classes, passing only the model name
-  - pydantic_ai.models.openai.OpenAIModel (used for Azure OpenAI)
+  - pydantic_ai.models.openai.OpenAIModel (used also for Azure OpenAI and Ollama)
   - pydantic_ai.models.anthropic.AnthropicModel
   - pydantic_ai.models.gemini.GeminiModel
 - Create a PydanticAI Agent with the model and a structured output type